ColumbiaRoad/react-tech-corner/README.md

 - Use Git Bash for the next steps (as this allows us to use *NIX-style commands that will work across all operating systems).

 ### Linux
-Since there are a millon ways to install anything on linux depending on your distro I'll leave installation steps out of this.
+Since there are a million ways to install anything on linux depending on your distro I'll leave installation steps out of this.
 If you're using Linux I'll assume you're comfortable with installing git and node.

 If you're not sure how to do that, remix this project on glitch and you won't need to worry about running things locally.